More than just software: Your team for carbon accounting

 (You can learn more about PCF in this article: What is a PCF? | How companies use the Product Carbon Footprint

-The Cradle to Gate-Approach considers the life cycle of a product from the extraction of raw materials to the point at which the Product leaves the manufacturer's factory gate.
+The Cradle to Gate approach considers the life cycle of a product from raw material extraction to the point at which the product leaves the manufacturer's factory gate.
 This approach focuses on the manufacturing phase.

 Cradle to Gate excludes the use and disposal phases.